Your pricing plan is affected by the number of work items you sync with Unito. Here's how you can estimate the number you need.

 You want to use Unito.
 You’ve taken a look at the pricing and noticed that it scales by the number of items in sync:

-The most accurate way of estimating the number of items in sync you'll need is to start your free 14-day trial.
+The most accurate way of estimating how many items in sync you'll need is to start your free 14-day trial.

 When you set up your flows, Unito will automatically count your items in sync.
-You'll see that number, broken down by flow, on the Items in sync page:
+You'll see that number, broken down by project, on the Items in sync page: